YaccConstructor/Brahma.FSharp/README.md

 **Brahma.FSharp** provides a way to utilize GPGPU in your F# programs.
 It is based on F# quotations to OpenCL translation.

 ## Features
 * Utilization of OpenCL for communication with GPU.
-So, you can work not only with NVIDIA devices but with any device which supports OpenCL (e.g. with AMD ot Intel devices).
+So, you can work not only with NVIDIA devices but with any device which supports OpenCL (e.g. with AMD or Intel devices).
 * Not only primitive types, but also discriminated unions, structs, records are supported.
 * Pattern matching, mutable and immutable bindings, nested bindings are supported.
 * Custom atomics.